 Maybe you put $2 million in that bucket and leave it alone for nine years.
 At an 8% return, that’s going to double by the time you hit it in nine years.
 8% might be a little aggressive.
 Johnson Brunetti doesn’t usually plan for 8% in our financial plans.
 We like to be conservative and surprise on the upside.
 Again, now that you’ve got money that you can leave alone for nine years.

 How would you feel if you got to retirement and you had a plan where you said, “I don’t have to worry at all, except for the first three years?”
 You start off very conservative in those first three years.
 After that three years of income, you’ve got some money that can have some equity exposure.
-Some money that can go up and down.
-You also have a bunch on money in there that’s real steady.
+Some money can go up and down.
+You also have a bunch of money in there that’s really steady.
 Now, you’ve got that next five years of income provided for.
-After that, you’ve got this money, this nine-year money, that for most people they hope to leave some of that alone for kids or grand kids.
+After that, you’ve got this money, this nine-year money, that for most people they hope to leave some of that alone for kids or grandkids.

 On the other hand, there are a lot of people that are panicking right now.
 Maybe it’s because they don’t have a financial plan.
 Maybe it’s because they don’t have enough money.
 There are a lot of people out there with a lot of money and they would have enough if it was just structured properly.
 Many people are worried because it’s either not structured properly or they don’t have somebody helping them to make sure they can rely on a plan that will create confidence.

 The three-bucket strategy is a simple concept.
 Hopefully, everyone has one where you begin with the end in mind.
 You look at what’s out there in the future and you bring it right back to today and say, “Where do I want to go?
 Where am I today?
 How do I get there?”